Catch and Release Fishing in Amazonia

-Scientific evidence demonstrates the high degree of effectiveness of a carefully designed catch and release program as a tool for environmental protection.
+Scientific evidence demonstrates the high degree of effectiveness of a carefully designed catch and release program as a tool for environmental protection and preservation of the aquatic commons.
 Observation of the results of the application of catch and release fishing in specific Amazon areas indicates that it is also an effective mechanism for implementing sustainable harvest programs in the Amazon basin.
 The attendant low fish mortality rates ensure minimal environmental impact.
 The increase in local awareness and the improved policing of the area afford a mechanism to reduce or eliminate pre-existing negatively impacting activities, such as uncontrolled netting or poaching.
 Significant economic benefits accrue to the region as a result of local spending by touristic sport fishermen and the sport fishing operators.

 - Deegen F. Doc's perspective on catch and release fishing.
 Datasync Internet Services Inc [http://www.datasync.com/~dbb/release.htm] Accessed 2003 Aug 2.